influxdata/telegraf/README.md

   -input-filter      filter the input plugins to enable, separator is :
   -output-filter     filter the output plugins to enable, separator is :
-  -usage             print usage for a plugin, ie, 'telegraf -usage mysql' -version           print the version to stdout
+  -usage             print usage for a plugin, ie, 'telegraf -usage mysql' -debug             print metrics as they're generated to stdout -quiet             run in quiet mode
+  -version           print the version to stdout

 Examples: